burnthoney/burnthoney.github.io/_posts/2024-08-08-managing-git-profiles-and-ssh-keys.md

   IdentityFile ~/.ssh/<university_ssh_key>
 ```
 {: file='~/.ssh/config' }
-But now everytime we clone our repository we have to do `git clone git@github.com-personal:username/repository` which seems pretty tedious especially
+Now, every time we clone a repository, we have to use a command like `git clone git@github.com-personal:username/repository`.
-since it means everytime we copy the clone url we have to edit it instead of just running it in your terminal of choice.
+This process is tedious because it requires editing the clone URL each time instead of simply running it in the terminal.
-I also normally sign my commits with my ssh key so other people can be sure that the commits came from me and not someone who got access to my account.
+Additionally, I usually sign my commits with my SSH key to ensure that others can verify the commits are genuinely from
+me and not from someone with unauthorized access to my account

 # The Solution
-Here comes git profile to the rescue.
-By making use of conditional imports via `includeif` based on the directory.
-Git profiles let the user load a specific config into the main config.
+This is where Git profiles come to the rescue.
+By using conditional imports with includeIf based on the directory, Git
+profiles allow you to load a specific configuration into your main config file.
+Even better, you can override the SSH
-To make things even better you can override the ssh command to use a specific ssh key which is exactly what I'm going to be doing.
+command to use a designated SSH key—exactly what I’ll be doing.

 ## Step: 1 Create Your SSH keys
 ```bash